Secret police

 Vladimir Putin's secret police identity card, issued by the East German Stasi, while he was working as a Soviet KGB liaison officer from 1985 to 1989.
 Both organizations used similar forms of repression.

 Secret police (or political police) are police, intelligence or security agencies that engage in covert operations against a government's political, ideological or social opponents and dissidents.
-Secret police organizations are characteristic of authoritarian and totalitarian regimes.
+Secret police organizations are characteristic of police states governed by authoritarian and totalitarian regimes.
 They protect the political power of a dictator or regime and often operate outside the law to repress dissidents and weaken political opposition, frequently using violence.
 They may enjoy legal sanction to hold and charge suspects without ever identifying their organization.